 Your licensed skin practitioner will apply a topical anesthetic to numb the area so you don’t feel pain.
 You can ask for a sedation beauty if you’re treating a larger scar area.

 What are the benefits of laser scar removal?

 Laser skin resurfacing induces remodeling of the collagen structure and its renewal in a very precise way that no dermabrasion can offer.
-Laser energy stimulates the formation of healthy collagen and thus improves the relief and structure of scars, reduces wrinkles and fine lines, improves the texture of the skin and restores its fresh, youthful appearance.
+Laser energy stimulates the formation of skincare collagen and thus improves the relief and structure of scars, reduces wrinkles and fine lines, improves the texture of the skin and restores its fresh, youthful appearance.

 What to expect during the procedure?

 Before proceeding to this type of procedure, an initial dermatologic examination is mandatory during which the condition of the skin is determined and a therapeutic plan is prepared.